-With high unemployment and a recession in full swing, the Asiatic Exclusion League was formed by the Vancouver Trades and Labour Council in August 1907, with the aim of “keeping Oriental immigrants out of British Columbia”, viewing Asian immigration as a threat to non-Asian workers.
-This ignored the fact that Chinese lumber mill workers had taken part in the city’s two general strikes, while staging several walkouts of their own during the heyday of the OBU – not to mention countless other contributions to British Columbia’s economy.
+With high unemployment and a recession in full swing, the Asiatic Exclusion League (AEL) was formed by the Vancouver Trades and Labour Council in August 1907, with the aim of “keeping Oriental immigrants out of British Columbia”, viewing Asian immigration as a threat to non-Asian workers.
+Its first act was to plan a parade and rally in downtown Vancouver for Saturday, September 7.

-On September 7th, 1907 thousands of League members and members of the general public rioted in Vancouver, marching into Chinatown and destroying homes and businesses.
+The parade and rally turned violent.
+Thousands of Asiatic Exclusion League supporters and members of the general public rioted in Vancouver, marching into Chinatown and destroying homes and businesses.
 Windows are smashed, stores looted, and many Chinese people are beaten.
-After venting their fury on Chinatown, the crowd heads to Powell Street to attack Japantown.
-However, the Japanese community is forewarned and arms themselves and the crowd is beaten back.
+After venting their fury on Chinatown, the crowd headed to Powell Street to attack Japantown.
+However, the Japanese community was forewarned and arms themselves and the crowd is beaten back.

 By 1921, the Asiatic Exclusion League, somewhat dormant since the 1907 riot, resurfaced and claimed to have 40,000 B.C. members.
 Pressure from this group led to the passage of the Chinese Immigration Act of 1923, which ended virtually all Chinese immigration to Canada.
 Only teachers, church personnel and consular staff are allowed in.
 The impact of this was immediate: Asian workers made up 20 percent of the workforce in 1918, yet only 12 percent by 1925.
 Over the next twenty years, no more than 50 Chinese immigrants were able to make their way to Canada.